Multiple Packages in Workspace

-In this tutorial, we will show you how to integrate multiple pixi packages into a single workspace.
+In this tutorial, we will show you how to integrate multiple Pixi packages into a single workspace.

-Why is this useful?#
+Why is This Useful?#

 The packages coming from conda channels are already built and ready to use.
 If you want to depend on a package you therefore typically get that package from such a channel.
 However, there are situations where you want to depend on the source of a package.
 This is the case for example if you want to develop on multiple packages within the same repository.
 Or if you need the changes of an unreleased version of one of your dependencies.